blucyko/CIS17B-S25-33477-Assignment4/README.md

 C++ program that models a Storage Management System for organizing and retrieving physical objects efficiently

-Run the program and follow the prompted instructions
+Run the program and select choices based on the number next to the desired choice.